 fall and by November 1 to be considered for spring.

 IUP does not permit international students to begin their studies in the summer, unless a student wants to take intensive English program classes at the American Language Institute before attending his or her degree program.
+Several IUP undergraduate degrees are eligible for an additional 24-month STEM OPT extension.

 To be considered for admission to IUP, all international applicants must do the following: